 If a permit is lost, stolen, or destroyed, a replacement permit will be issued at a cost of $25.00.
 A statement affirming that the original permit is no longer in use must be signed.
 If the original parking permit is found in use on University property, the vehicle owner/driver will be subject to citation, booting, or towing at the owner's expense.

-The Parking Services office is located in the Visitor Center, 826 Starin Road.
-In-Session business hours are Monday -Thursday 7:30 am to 6:00 pm and 7:30 am to 4:30 pm Fridays and during winterim and summer breaks.
+The Parking Services office is located in the Visitor Center building at 826 W. Starin Road.
+Business hours are Monday - Friday 7:30 am to 4:30 pm.
 Contact us at (262) 472-1011 or e-mail us at email@example.com